matrix-construct/construct/doc/BUILD.md

 Ubuntu Cosmic (18.10).
 All earlier releases (including 18.04 LTS) can configure with `--with-included-boost` as instructed below.

-- RocksDB: The required version is available through `apt` as `librocksdb-dev` on Ubuntu Disco (19.04).
-All earlier releases (including 18.04 LTS) can configure with `--with-included-rocksdb` and skip the next bullet.

 - RocksDB: THE COMPLETE SOURCE-CODE OF ROCKSDB MUST BE AVAILABLE TO BUILD CONSTRUCT.
-This is different from the `include/` and `lib/` files installed by `librocksdb-dev` with 19.04 or later (which is also required).
-If you are on 19.04, 19.10, or 20.04 or later, provide the source-code with the following:
+This is different from the `include/` and `lib/` files installed by your distribution's package system.
+You do not have to build the source, but it must be available.
+ALL UBUNTU USERS MUST BUILD THE SOURCE AS WELL (SKIP TO NEXT BULLET).

 ```
 git submodule update --init deps/rocksdb
 cd deps/rocksdb
 git fetch --tags --force
 git checkout v5.17.2
 ```

+- RocksDB: All Ubuntu users on all releases must configure Construct with the option `--with-included-rocksdb`.
+This will fetch and properly build rocksdb.

+> Ubuntu builds their library with `-Bsymbolic-functions`.
+This conflicts with the requirements of Construct's embedding.

 ##### Installation Primer